Coming April 16, 2021

 Learn more about Jacob Dinezon at www.jacobdinezon.com

 Mindy Liberman studied Yiddish at McGill University.
-She has translated poetry by Miriam Ulinover, and her work has been published in In geveb: A Journal of Yiddish Studies.
+She has translated poetry by Miriam Ulinover and letters by Sholem Aleichem.
+Her work has been published in In geveb: A Journal of Yiddish Studies and on the Jacob Dinezon website.
 She is a retired librarian living in Los Angeles.